Archive for the ‘News’ Category

 Posted by Steven Bryant On February - 8 - 2009

 “I never could figure out how rods got shorter simply by travelling at higher velocities or how time (which doesn’t appear to be a “thing”) could actually dilate.
 Your Episode #20 was excellent, showing the critical difference between length and rates.
 So that’s it!
-Those things don’t really happen, it’s just a matter of how you calculate it.”
+Those things don’t really happen.”

 Glenn Borchardt, PhD